 When your vehicle goes through an automatic car wash, be sure the power sliding door override feature is enabled.
+If it isn't, the power sliding door may open accidentally.

-To open or close the sliding door, press and release one of two power door switches.
+To open or close the sliding door, press and release one of the two power door switches.

-One is mounted on the wall, just in front of the right side sliding door.
+One is mounted on the wall, just in front of the passenger's side sliding door.
 The other switch is located in the overhead console switchbank.

 The sliding door must be unlocked for it to operate.
 The key does not have to be in the ignition.
 To help avoid accidental operation of the sliding door, disable the power sliding door by pushing the power sliding door override switch.

-When the key is in the ignition in the RUN position, the power sliding door will only open if the transaxle is in PARK (P).
+When the key is in the ignition in RUN, the power sliding door will only open if the transaxle is in PARK (P).
 The transaxle does not have to be in PARK (P) to close the door.